Laxa I Adaldal – Trout Fishing

 The finest trout fishing in Europe

 The Upper Laxá I Adaldal River in Iceland has some of the finest wild brown trout fly fishing in Europe.
-Split in to two series of beats, Laxardal and Myvatnssveit, with over 20 miles of river, anglers can fish for large fish with small flies.
+Split into two series of beats, Laxardal and Myvatnssveit, with over 20 miles of river, anglers can fish for large fish with small flies.

 Large wild brown trout on dry flies

-The Lower beat, Laxardal, is wide and shallow, and reminded me of flats fishing as I waded out and cast at rises.
+The lower beat, Laxardal, is wide and shallow, and reminded me of flats fishing as I waded out and cast at rises.
 The upper section at Myvatnssveit is wonderfully braided with fast runs, pocket water and crystal clear water.
 Pools for the most part are grass banked, wide, and with a relatively even bottom.
-There are the intermittent lava shelves that drop away, hidden from someone reading the surface in turn creating some excellent lies.
+There are the intermittent lava shelves that drop away, hidden from someone reading the surface and creating some excellent lies.
 The river is deceptively clear as the bottom in most areas is black laval sand giving the impression of depth and murkiness which is extremely misleading.
 Therefore small flies are often extremely effective, and caution should be employed when approaching pools.
 As these fish live in fast, powerful water they are extremely strong, and hooking one will test your tackle and skill.
 Some Icelanders fish with streamers, but upstream dry fly and nymph tactics are considerably more effective.
-Although there are none of our normal variety of biting mosquitoes in Iceland they do have a number of other chronomids that the trout feed on readily.
-The brown trout in the Laxá I Adaldal have only a few short months of the Icelandic summer to feed as much as possible, so they really feed hard below or above the surface.
+Although there are none of our normal variety of biting mosquitoes in Iceland there are a number of other chronomids that the trout feed on readily.
+The brown trout in the Laxá I Adaldal have only a few short months of the Icelandic summer to feed as much as possible, so they really feed hard above and below the surface.
 I would hasten to add this does not make them stupid, but by matching the hatch, you have a good chance of experiencing some of the best trout fishing in Europe.

 Full service lodging